spamegg1/unix-sml/README.md

 ### POSIX API

 Lots and lots of stuff here!
 There are so many structures, types and functions it's dizzying: `Posix.FileSys, Posix.SysDB, Posix.ProcEnv`, and we are also using `SysWord, Date, Position, StringCvt`.

+#### Posix.FileSys

 We can change file permissions with `Posix.FileSys.chmod`.
 The [`Posix.FileSys` signature](https://smlfamily.github.io/Basis/posix-file-sys.html) has weird sub-structure names, like `S` or `O` or `ST`.

 There is code for a `stat` function that is a simplified version of the Unix `stat` utility.
 Again, missing code and functions are introduced later.
 I am seeing the use of `local` for the first time in `sml` here (here `FS` is `Posix.FileSys`):